History Hans Högman

 Nobility

 Originally, the patronymic names were also used by nobility.
 The nobility was a privileged class who declared loyalty to the ruler and served him by equipping a number of soldiers and cavalry.
-In return the nobility were exempted from taxes.
-In Sweden they also were known as "frälse" or "stormän".
+In return, the nobility were exempted from taxes.
+In Sweden, they were also known as "frälse" or "stormän."
 The nobility were large landowners.
 The nobility in Sweden was not formed as an independent class until the 13th century.
-At that time they started to support the rulers and in return got special privileges.
-In the Alsnö decree of 1280 (1279) the nobility and their privileges were determined.
+At that time they started to support the rulers and, in return, were granted special privileges.
+In the Alsnö decree of 1280 (1279), the nobility and their privileges were determined.
 The parliamentary meeting of 1435 in the city of Arboga is considered to be the first parliament meeting in Sweden.
-At that meeting the nobility was represented as their own estate (one of four estates).
+At that meeting, the nobility was represented as their own estate (one of four estates).
 The term "adel" (nobility) was not used until the middle of the 16th century.
-At that time the nobility were given special titles by the King, titles like "Greve" - Count (Earl in the UK) and "Friherre" - Baron.
-In 1625 The House of the Nobility ("Riddarhuset") was established and from that year forward all the noble family names had to be registered by the House.
-It was called to "introduce the name to the House of the Nobility".
+At that time the nobility were given special titles by the King, titles like "Greve" — Count (Earl in the UK) and "Friherre" — Baron.
+In 1625, the House of the Nobility ("Riddarhuset") was established, and from that year forward, all the noble family names had to be registered by the House.
+It was called to "introduce the name to the House of the Nobility."
 The year a noble family was introduced to the "Riddarhuset" counts as the starting year for the family as a noble family.
 When the privileges of nobility were first handed out, the noble families were using patronymic names.
-When they were given their patent of nobility and privileges they also were given a Coat of Arms on which was emblazoned heraldic symbols.
-From these symbols the noble family names slowly evolved.
-For example, the noble family Uggla (Owl) had an owl on its escutcheon and the Svinhufvud family had a head of a pig (svin=pig/hog, hufvud=head), the Hummerhielm family a lobster (hummer=lobster), the Leijonhufvud family three heads of lions (leijon = lion, hufvud=head) etc. The names of the noble families follow some typical patterns.
-The names often included names of animals (lion, falcon, pig etc), parts of the body (arm, head etc), star, crown, shield, helmet, golden or mountain etc. The names could be just one word (Uggla = Owl) but often they were combinations of two expressions (Leionhufvud = Lion head).
-In the 18th century the word "von" or "af" became a part of the noble names.
-In this context these words meant "of".
-For example Carl von Linné or Henrik af Klintberg.
-The name after "von" or "af" was normally then a name of a place, an estate etc. Like Carl of Linné and Henrik of Klintberg.
-Before the 17th century the noble names often were combined with their patronymic names.
-For example Bo Johansson Grip.
-His patronymic name was Johansson and his noble name Grip.
+When they were given their patent of nobility and privileges, they also were given a coat of arms on which were emblazoned heraldic symbols.
+From these symbols, the noble family names slowly evolved.
+For example, the noble family Uggla (Owl) had an owl on its escutcheon, and the Svinhufvud family had a head of a pig (svin=pig/hog, hufvud=head), the Hummerhielm family a lobster (hummer=lobster), the Leijonhufvud family three heads of lions (leijon = lion, hufvud=head), etc. The names of the noble families follow some typical patterns.
+The names often included names of animals (lion, falcon, pig, etc.), parts of the body (arm, head, etc.), stars, crowns, shields, helmets, golden, or mountain, etc. The names could be just one word (Uggla = Owl), but often they were combinations of two expressions (Leionhufvud = Lion Head).
+In the 18th century, the word "von" or "af" became a part of the noble names.
+In this context, these words meant "of."
+For example, Carl von Linné or Henrik af Klintberg.
+The name after "von" or "af" was normally then a name of a place, an estate, etc., such as Carl of Linné or Henrik of Klintberg.
+Before the 17th century, the noble names were often combined with their patronymic names.
+For example, Bo Johansson Grip.
+His patronymic name was Johansson, and his noble name was Grip.
 The Swedish King Gustav Vasa was known as Gustav Eriksson (son of Erik).
-The noble name was Vasa, the family had a bunch of fasces as a symbol on their coat of arms (Vase or vasakärve = fasce, kärve=sheaf).
+The noble name was Vasa; the family had a bunch of fasces as a symbol on their coat of arms (Vase or vasakärve = fasce, kärve=sheaf).
 The name "Vasa" was added later to the name.
-At the end of the 16th century and the beginning of the 17th century the patronymic names were more or less abandoned by the nobility and clergy.
+At the end of the 16th century and the beginning of the 17th century, the patronymic names were more or less abandoned by the nobility and clergy.
 The development of town guilds was a starting point for craftsmen to adopt special surnames.
 Below are a number of typical names of the nobility.
 The names are often spelled in old Swedish.

 Typical noble names,